May 5, 2025

 The gap isn’t just academic, it’s emotional.
 Struggling readers often experience a dip in self-confidence, which can affect motivation, classroom engagement, and overall well-being.
 The longer they fall behind, the harder it is to catch up—impacting their success well into adulthood (Harvard Graduate School of Education).

-Human-Centered AI: The Rally Reader Model
+The Rally Reader Model

 For students with learning differences or anxiety around reading aloud, Rally offers a supportive, judgment-free space to practice.
 With gentle interventions, engaging book options, and a gamified experience, it motivates kids to read more often and more confidently.
 For educators and parents, Rally delivers actionable insights, detailed progress tracking, and peace of mind knowing support continues beyond the classroom.
-This real-time feedback loop combines the power of 1:1 instruction with the consistency and personalization of AI, giving educators the data they need to guide next steps effectively.
+This real-time feedback loop combines the power of 1:1 instruction with the consistency and personalization of natural language processing, giving educators the data they need to guide next steps effectively.

 Doing Important Work Well